ish24s/thm-writeups/writeups/vulnnet_internal.md

 ![nfs1](../images/vulnnet_internal/mnt.png)

 - We see a redis directory.
 Maybe it can help us get into the redis server?
 - inside we find a redis.conf file.
-Reading it in nano we can see that there is a requirepass variable which means that the anyone connecting to a redis server must authenticate with this password to be able to use commands.
+Reading it in nano we can see that there is a requirepass variable which means that anyone connecting to a redis server must authenticate with this password to be able to use commands.
 So we have got the redis server password now.

 ![redispass](../images/vulnnet_internal/redispass.png)